Are You at Risk for Non-Hodgkin's Lymphoma?

 Find out the risk factors for non-Hodgkin’s lymphoma, one of the most commonly diagnosed cancers in the United States.

 Non-Hodgkin's lymphoma (NHL) is a form of blood cancer that begins in the lymphocytes, a type of white blood cell.
 Lymphocytes come in two main varieties, B cells and T cells.
-Both play an important role in the immune system: B cells protect the body from foreign microbes such as viruses, toxins or bacteria, while T cells destroy cells that are infected with a virus or have become cancerous.
+Both play an important role in the immune system: B cells protect the body from outside invaders such as viruses, toxins or bacteria, while T cells destroy cancer cells and cells that are infected with a virus.

 What are the risk factors for non-Hodgkin's lymphoma?